A monopole invariant for families of contact structures: Families of spin-c structures and irreducible configurations

-It is a groundbreaking Theorem of C.Taubes \cite{taubsymp} that the Seiberg-Witten invariant $\mathrm{SW}([\s_{\omega, J , g}] ) \in \Z$ of the canonical spin-c structure of a closed symplectic $4$-manifold with $b^{+} > 1$ is non-vanishing.
-Taubes' proof shows that, for a suitable large perturbation of the Seiberg-Witten equations, the canonical configuration becomes the only solution to the equations, modulo gauge.
+\begin{Remark}It is a fundamental Theorem of Taubes \cite{taubsymp} that the Seiberg--Witten invariant $\mathrm{SW}(\s_{\omega, J , g} ) \in \Z$ of the canonical spin-c structure of a closed symplectic $4$-manifold with $b^{+}(X) > 1$ is non-vanishing.
+Taubes' proof shows that, for a suitable large perturbation of the Seiberg--Witten equations, the canonical configuration becomes the only solution to the equations, modulo $\mathcal{G}$-action. \end{Remark}